gimp-ci/docker-jenkins-gimp/README.md

 The gimp-docker container comes out of the box with all of the required prerequisites to build GIMP, BABL, and GEGL.
-This same image is used by the [GIMP Jenkins instance][gimp-jenkins] to build the projects inside of a container environment.
+This same image is used by the [GIMP Jenkins instance][gimp-build] to build the projects inside of a container environment.

 # About the Images